Data fetching

 Data availabilty

-Upon completing the Bridge Connect, you will have access to at least 7 days of data.
+Upon completing the Connect, you will have access to at least 7 days of data.
 The synchronization of the entire transaction history may take a few more minutes.
-Depending on the bank, the account history can vary from 2 to 24 months
+Depending on the bank, the account history can vary from 0 to 36 months

 Using Webhooks